lifeeric/webpack-basic/README.md

 In this project I setup some loader.

-## How to run
+## How to start over this project

-in this project directory run this command, assuming you have installed npm
+install all the dependencies, run this command in the corrent directory, assuming you have installed npm.

+### `npm install'

+now run this command,

 ### `npm run start`

+### Thank You all!